 With the successful prequalification in the control areas of all four transmission system operators, the Cologne-based company Next Kraftwerke is entering Germany's market for control energy.

-Since July 8th 2013 it is "Next Pool" virtual power plant Approved in all four control areas and then markets the flexibility of the connected decentralized power generators in southwestern Germany.
-In particular, biogas plants and wood-fired cogeneration plants are suitable for providing control energy from renewable energies and are accordingly strongly represented in the “Next Pool” virtual power plant.
+Since July 8.7.2013th XNUMX it is "Next Pool" virtual power plant Approved in all four control areas and then markets the flexibility of the connected decentralized power generators in southwestern Germany.
+In particular, biogas plants and wood-fired CHP plants are suitable for providing control energy from renewable energies and are accordingly strongly represented in the “Next Pool” virtual power plant.

-Overall, Next Kraftwerke has been able to prequalify a flexible system output of 119 megawatts for the minute reserve segment and 53 megawatts for the secondary reserve segment since the beginning of 2012.
+Since the beginning of 2012, Next Kraftwerke has been able to prequalify a flexible system output of 119 megawatts for the minute reserve segment and 53 megawatts for the secondary reserve segment.